Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 # Azure Text Analytics client library for Python

-Text Analytics is a cloud-based service that provides advanced natural language processing over raw text, and includes the following main features:
+The Cognitive Service for Language is a cloud-based service that provides advanced natural language processing over raw text, and includes the following main features:

 - Sentiment Analysis
 - Entity Recognition (Named, Linked, and Personally Identifiable Information (PII) entities)